Last updated: April 14, 2021

-WooCommerce Bookings: Perfect for those offering service-based products, allow site visitors to book appointments.
+- WooCommerce Bookings: Perfect for those offering service-based products, as it allows site visitors to book appointments.
 Or, if you want, sell your time, allow customers to book resources such as a caterer, and even rent items to those in need.

-Dynamic Pricing: Easily configure bulk or special discounts based on pre-determined rules such as total quantity of products, total order in cart, user role, and more.
-In fact, you can even offer fixed price adjustments or percentage-based discounts to those that qualify.
+- Dynamic Pricing: Easily configure bulk or special discounts based on pre-determined rules, such as total quantity of products, total order in cart, user role, and more.
+In fact, you can even offer fixed price adjustments or percentage-based discounts to those who qualify.

 Again, this list is far from exhaustive.
-However, every WooCommerce extension mentioned was either a top seller for 2017 or comes highly recommended by the expert team at WooCommerce.
+However, every WooCommerce extension mentioned is either a top seller or comes highly recommended by the expert team at WooCommerce.

 Integrations for WooCommerce

 WooCommerce now connects to Zapier, an online automation tool that connects your website to thousands of your favorite apps.
 For instance, connect to Gmail, MailChimp, Facebook Pages, and even WordPress itself.